New Here? Get the Free Newsletter

 SPIAs and Withdrawal Rates

-Fixed SPIAs are also helpful because they allow you to retire on less money than you would need with a typical stock/bond portfolio.
-For example, as of this writing (Sept.
-2010), according to Vanguard’s online SPIA quote provider , a 65-year-old male could purchase an inflation-indexed annuity paying 5.56% annually.
+Fixed SPIAs are also helpful because they allow you to retire with less money than you would need with a typical stock/bond portfolio.
+For example, even with the low interest rates that prevail as of this writing, according to immediateannuities.com (a website that provides annuity quotes from various insurance companies), a 65-year-old male could purchase an annuity paying 5.88% annually.

-If that investor were to take a withdrawal rate of 5.56% from a typical stock/bond portfolio, then adjust the withdrawal upward each year for inflation, there’s a meaningful chance that he’d run out of money during his lifetime.
+If that investor were to take a withdrawal rate of 5.88% from a typical stock/bond portfolio (and continue spending the same dollar amount each year going forward), there’s a meaningful chance that he’d run out of money during his lifetime—especially given the current environment of low interest rates and high stock valuations.
 That risk disappears with an annuity.

 How is that possible?
 In short, it’s possible because the annuitant gives up the right to keep the money once he dies.
 If you buy a SPIA and die the next day, the money is gone.
 Your heirs don’t get to keep it — the insurance company does.
 And the insurance company uses (most of) that money to fund the payouts on SPIAs purchased by people who are still living.